 Hoboken may be one of the loveliest towns in the USA.
-Growing up in Bergen County as a Jersey Girl, I remember my step dad telling me never to go to Hoboken.
+Growing up in Bergen County as a Jersey Girl, I remember my stepdad telling me never to go to Hoboken.
 The town was dangerous, gritty.
 I found out this was completely wrong when I got into High School and Hoboken was our gateway to NYC.
-If you’re not from the Gateway area, you’ve probably heard of Hoboken either from watching “On the Waterfront" com Marlon Brando.
+If you’re not from the Gateway area, you’ve probably heard of Hoboken either from watching “On the Waterfront” with Marlon Brando.
 Or perhaps you’ve heard of it because Frank Sinatra was born.
-Or perhaps because Hoboken is the birth place of baseball.
-Se Hoboken atingiu recentemente os seus ouvidos, é provavelmente por causa de amigos Vallastro e Bake Shop de Carlo.
-Today, you’ll get all the info you need to know about Hoboken as well as Hoboken Travel Tips to help you have a great time in what has become one of New Jersey’s best (and most expensive cities).
+Or perhaps because Hoboken is the birthplace of baseball.
+Se Hoboken atingiu recentemente os seus ouvidos, it is probably because of Buddy Valastro and Carlo’s Bake Shop. hoje, you’ll get all the info you need to know about Hoboken as well as Hoboken Travel Tips to help you have a great time in what has become one of New Jersey’s best (and most expensive cities).

 Após a I Guerra Mundial, Os italianos se mudou para Hoboken.
 Isto significa que agora começa a colher os frutos.
 Você não pode ir mal com qualquer um desses delis, you may have to hit the gym to burn off all those delicious calories…but who cares.
 There are some incredible Italian delicatessens including:

-- Fiore's (414 Adams St) My favorite – every day at lunch time they serve the best sandwiches in town until they run out & close.
+Fiore da (414 Adams St) My favorite – every day at lunchtime they serve the best sandwiches in town until they run out & close.
 Did I mention the best Mozzarella in NJ?

 If you love parks and outdoor living, this is a great city for you, especially if you have kids or dogs.
-These are not all the parks in Hoboken, but just a few that I love and enjoy.
+These are not all the parks in Hoboken, mas apenas alguns que eu amo e desfrutar.

 Church Square Park (Garden Street between 4th & 5th St) – My favorite since I lived on 5th & Garden.
 Foi recentemente renovada e é melhor do que nunca.
 It has basketball courts that are used on a daily basis.
-There's a HUGE dog run where Hobokenites often take their pups.
-There are jungle gyms that make 5 year old me jealous.
+Há um cão correr ENORME onde Hobokenites muitas vezes levam seus filhotes.
+Há ginásios selva que fazem 5 anos de idade me ciumento.
 In the summer, Hoboken hosts free concerts in the Gazebo and feasts at the park.
-There is a monument to Firemen (Caspar Buberl,1891), a veteran's memorial, and a monument to Gugliemo Marconi (inventor of the telegraph).
+There is a monument to Firemen (Caspar Buberl,1891), memorial de veteranos, and a monument to Guglielmo Marconi (inventor of the telegraph).

-- Pier A – (100 Sinatra Drive) is the place where Hobokenites who skip the shore worship the sun.
-It's a spot where people play flag football and get a glimpse at the new Freedom tower.
+Pier A – (100 Sinatra Drive) is the place where Hobokenites who skip the shore worship the sun. É um local onde as pessoas jogam futebol bandeira e obter um vislumbre da nova Freedom Tower.
 Start your walk here and walk on Sinatra Drive all the way to the end of Hoboken.

 Hoboken has tons (and tons of restaurants).
 The majority are mediocre, but the good ones are really (really good).
 What do I love?

-- Cafe Michelina: (423 Bloomfield) Remember what I told you about really good Italian food.
+Cafe Michelina: (423 Bloomfield) Remember what I told you about really good Italian food.
 Yeah, this is the place.
 The food is not fancy, but it is delicious.
-Besides, they are a BYO.
+Além disso, they are a BYO.

 Carlo’s Bake Shop: Carlo’s is good.
 It was a favorite of my sister and me when we were younger.
 It has been great for the town and tourism.
-That being said, be prepared to wait online.
+Dito isto, be prepared to wait online.
 And don’t get upset if locals get in.
-If you have a Hoboken ID, they will let you skip the line…it’s only fair - Obrigado, Buddy 🙂
+If you have a Hoboken ID, they will let you skip the line…it’s only fair – Thanks, Buddy 🙂

 More Helpful Information

-- St. Patrick’s Day: Speaking of bars, St. Pat’s is the largest drinking day in Hoboken…but it is usually held the weekend before St. Patricks.
-By 8 am you will see 20-year-olds on line waiting to get into every bar.
+St. Patrick’s Day: Speaking of bars, St. Pat’s is the largest drinking day in Hoboken…but it is usually held the weekend before St. Patricks.
+By 8 sou você vai ver crianças de 20 anos na linha esperando para chegar em cada bar.
 If you move to Hoboken or are planning to visit…I’d plan for another weekend (unless you’re joining in the festivities).

 The Feast of the Madonna Dei Martiri: Takes place in September and it is lovely, even as a non-believer.
 Hoboken’s Italian community (which is sadly & slowly being pushed out of town by high rent prices) parades with the Madonna through the town.
 They even walk into restaurants with their marching bands.
 Really lovely.
-There is food, music, games, and fun.
+There is food, music, games, e diversão.
 This is a great time to visit.

-- Homeless: There are homeless in Hoboken, but they usually keep to themselves.
-They don't beg and they don't bother residents or tourists.
+Homeless: There are homeless in Hoboken, but they usually keep to themselves.
+Eles não pedir e eles não se incomodam moradores ou turistas.
 I have never had an issue with the homeless in Hoboken (unlike San Francisco)

-- Parking: If you are a Hoboken resident, you can get a resident's parking permit for $30.
-If not, please beware the signs, Hoboken's police department will ticket and boot you.
-If you can find a “Permit Parking Only Zone” sign ( it’s the white sign with green letters), você pode estacionar lá por quatro horas novisitor's side of the street.
+Parking: If you are a Hoboken resident, you can get a autorização de estacionamento de residente para $30.
+If not, please beware the signs, polícia bilhete departamento vontade de Hoboken e arrancar-lhe.
+If you can find a “Permit Parking Only Zone” sign ( it’s the white sign with green letters), você pode estacionar lá por quatro horas noo visitante deside of the street.
 Check the link above for more info in case they change things.
-There are lots of parking decks in Hoboken too if you don't want to take the chance.
+Há muitas plataformas de estacionamento em Hoboken também se você não quer correr o risco.

-- Taxis: Cabs in Hoboken will charge you $5 anywhere in the city (and $1 for each additional person).
-Grab a cab by the Path, if you grab it elsewhere, it will cost you $6.
-At night when people are coming back from NYC, you may have to share with someone.
+Taxis: Cabs in Hoboken will charge you $5 anywhere in the city (and $1 for each additional person).
+Grab a cab by the Path, if you grab it elsewhere, it will cost you $6. À noite, quando as pessoas estão voltando de NYC, você pode ter que compartilhar com alguém.

 ComprasIf you need a mall, you can go to Newport in Jersey City (the light rail will take you directly there).
 But I say skip this and shop in Hoboken.
 There are some great shops.
 If you have a dog, Confira Beowoof – Karl the owner is awesome.
-Also Aaraa, it is still one of my all time favorite shops for jewelry.
+Also Aaraa, ainda é uma das minhas lojas de todos os tempos favoritos para jóias.

 Need more Hoboken Travel Tips?
 Just ask by leaving a question in the comments.
 Looking forward to chatting with you.